shaham-noorani/EarlyDays/content/posts/lessons-from-how-to-win-friends-and-influence-people.md

 # Overview

 No book has had more of a grand or lasting impact on how I go about my everyday life than the **absolute** **classic** that is *How to Win Friends and Influence People*.
 I consider it the **bible** on social interaction and mentality when it comes to interpersonal communication.
 I've re-read the books **multiples** times and implement lessons taught in it almost **daily**.
 I attribute the majority of the success (haha) when communicating to what I've learned by reading this book.
-After an incredibly poor interaction from another person—like getting into a fight with my dad or breaking up with my girlfriend—I'll *re-read* anything I've highlighted in the book and think of ways I could've handled the situation better.
+After an incredibly poor interaction with another person—like getting into a fight with my dad or feeling terrible after a conversation—I'll *re-read* anything I've highlighted in the book and think of ways I could've handled the situation better.
 Now, let us explore some of what are in my opinion the most important lessons from the book.

 # My Main Takeaways